Sarvodaya Vidyalaya, Trivandrum: Former principals

-Dr. James T. Joseph was appointed Principal of the school in May 2020 and Fr.
-Koshy Chirakkarottu is Bursar (Cum Local Manager) of Sarvodaya Vidyalaya and Sarvodaya Central Vidyalaya Schools at Mar Ivanios Vidya Nagar, Nalanchira, Trivandrum.
+Prof.Dr.
+Shirley Stewart was appointed as the new Principal of the school in June 2023 and Fr.
+Koshy Chirakkarottu is the Bursar (Cum Local Manager) of Sarvodaya Vidyalaya and Sarvodaya Central Vidyalaya Schools at Mar Ivanios Vidya Nagar, Nalanchira, Trivandrum.

 Courses

 ICSE/ISC course

 The ICSE course, the most advanced one now available in India, is modelled and organised on the lines of the Senior Cambridge Course of England.
 The syllabi are prepared, books prescribed and examinations conducted accordingly to achieve academic excellence.
 There are about 100 recognised ICSE/ISC schools in the whole country.